TrevorBushnell/livesplit_parser/docs/index.md

 Writes the data within the Livesplit file to an Excel sheet.
 The first sheet is the data for each specific attempt, and the second sheet is the info for each of your splits.
 The name of the sheet will be the name of the split file by default.

-### `LivesplitData.plot_num_resets(drop_na -> bool, time_limit -> str, plot -> bool)`
+### `LivesplitData.plot_num_resets() -> altair.Chart`

 Takes the attempt data and plots the number of resets on the y-axis between each completed run whose ID is on the x-axis.
 This aims to show how reset-prone you were during different times, with lower points indicating less resets.

-* `drop_na`: Whether to include rows that have missing data from your plot.
-The default value is set to `False`.
-* `time_limit`: Determines an optional upper bound for times included in the plot.
-Must be in the format 'hh:mm:ss'.
-No upper bound by default.
-* `plot`: Determines whether you want to see this as a standalone graph.
-Setting this to `True` will cause `plt.show()` to be run.
-Setting this to `False` will cause `plt.show()` to not be running, allowing you to add more graphs to your plot should you want to do that.
-The default value is set to `True`.
+Returns an altair Chart that can be used for data analysis.

 ### `LivesplitData.chance_run_continues(split_name -> str) -> float`